In these conditions:-

 5.3 If a quotation has been provided where a job will be approached in ‘stages’, each stage will need to be paid in full on completion of each stage, before the Seller is able to progress to the next stage.
 Where a job has been quoted in two halves (initial 50% deposit and final 50% balance) the balance of payment may be charged in full either on completion of the project or over a number of further staged payments at the discretion of the Seller.

-5.4 Seller shall at its discretion be entitled to invoice Buyer for payment of the Price or any other amounts payable by Buyer in advance.
+5.4 Seller shall at its discretion be entitled to invoice Client for payment of the Price or any other amounts payable by Client in advance.

-5.5 Payment of any Seller’s invoice is due (without deduction, discount, abatement or set-off) within 30 days of the date of the invoice unless expressly stated in writing, notwithstanding that delivery may not have taken place or that property in the service or goods has not passed to Buyer.
+5.5 Payment of any Seller’s invoice is due (without deduction, discount, abatement or set-off) within 30 days of the date of the invoice unless stated in writing, notwithstanding that delivery may not have taken place or that property in the service or goods has not passed to Client.

-6.1 Unless otherwise agreed in writing, Products will be sent to Buyer by a carrier service chosen by Seller, acting reasonably.
-Delivery of the Products to Buyer shall be effected by Seller delivering them to the carrier or by collection by the carrier.
-Thereafter, transport of such Products shall be subject to the carrier’s conditions which shall be notified to Buyer, if requested.
+6.1 Unless otherwise agreed in writing, Products will be sent to Client by a carrier service chosen by Seller, acting reasonably.
+Delivery of the Products to Client shall be effected by Seller delivering them to the carrier or by collection by the carrier.
+Thereafter, transport of such Products shall be subject to the carrier’s conditions which shall be notified to Client, if requested.
 Seller may deliver early.
 Seller shall be under no obligation under section 32(2) of the Sale of Goods Act 1979 nor be required to give notice under section 32(3) of the Sale of Goods Act 1979.

-8.1 Every endeavour will be made to deliver the correct quantity ordered.
+8.1 Every endeavour will be made to deliver the correct quantity of each item and project ordered.
 However some variation is inherent in the print process and it is understood and accepted as reasonable that minor variations up to 7 % of the total order quantity are immaterial and that Paradise London Ltd shall have no liability in respect of such variations.
 Variations thereafter shall be replaced with goods in the local market in respect of the UK.
-If out of stock or outside of the UK then the value of the goods as per the sell cost shall be reimbursed to the Buyer.
+If out of stock or outside of the UK then the value of the goods as per the sell cost shall be reimbursed to the Client.

 8.2 Notifications of quantity variations should be notified within 10 working days from delivery of goods.
 Quantities under the 7% tolerance shall be reimburse at purchase cost and shall also refer 7.1 in these Terms and Conditions.